rich-context-competition/rich-context-book-2019/combined_chapters/04_context.md

 formatting standards.

-In addition to traditional information institutions, there are now many additional players.
+In addition to traditional information institutions, there are now many other players.
 These new players have slightly different mandates.
-For example, Schema.org's primary mission is to provide a structure that can improve indexing by search engine companies.
-Nonetheless, they often adopt the best practices similar to those of more traditional information organizations.
+For example, Schema.org's primary mission is to provide a structure that improves indexing by search engine companies.
+Nonetheless, these organizations often adopt best practices similar to those of traditional information organizations.

 CrossRef[^36] and DataCite are DOI registration agencies.
 CrossRef is a